w3c/wai-about-wai/_about/update.md

 * **Low Vision Accessibility** &mdash; We're writing guidance that goes beyond the minimums required by WCAG.
 It is called "supplemental guidance".
 Current topics cover proximity, printing, and alternative themes such as high contrast and dark mode. _[AG WG, Low Vision TF]_

+* **Mobile Accessibility** work includes supporting on-going standards development, including supporting WCAG 3 exploration. [[Mobile Accessibility at W3C]](/standards-guidelines/mobile/) _[AG WG, Mobile TF]_

+### Updating Guidance on EPUB Accessibility and Applying WCAG 2 to ICT

 * **EPUB Fixed Layout Accessibility** aims to help publishers address challenges for people with cognitive disabilities and low vision.
 [EPUB Fixed Layout Accessibility Editor's Draft](https://w3c.github.io/epub-specs/epub33/fxl-a11y/) _[EPUB3 WG, FXL A11y TF]_

-* **Mobile Accessibility** work includes supporting on-going standards development, including supporting WCAG 3 exploration. [[Mobile Accessibility at W3C]](/standards-guidelines/mobile/) _[AG WG, Mobile TF]_
+* **[WCAG2ICT](https://www.w3.org/WAI/standards-guidelines/wcag/non-web-ict/)** describes how Web Content Accessibility Guidelines (WCAG) 2 can be applied to non-web information and communications technologies (ICT).
+We are updating it to include WCAG 2.1 and WCAG 2.2.

 ### Defining User Requirements (AUR) and Emerging Technologies

 Documenting the user needs of people with disabilities helps develop standards to meet those needs.
 It also helps designers, developers, and others better understand and meet user needs in order to support accessibility.

 * **Natural Language Interface Accessibility User Requirements ("NAUR")** is a Working Draft.
 A natural language interface is a user interface in which the user and the system communicate via a natural (human) language.
 The user provides input as sentences via speech or other input, and the system generates responses as sentences delivered by speech, text, or another modality.
 [About NAUR](https://www.w3.org/blog/2021/10/natural-language-interface-accessibility-user-requirements-call-for-review/), [NAUR Draft](https://www.w3.org/TR/naur)  _[APA WG, Research TF]_

 * **How People with Disabilities Use the Web** helps you understand user needs broadly.
 We're updating this resource and creating new videos to go along with it.
 Previous version: [[How People with Disabilities Use the Web]](/people-use-web/) _[EOWG]_

 ### Teaching Accessibility